“Unit 15: Day 1, Alma 5:1–36,” Book of Mormon Study Guide for Home-Study Seminary Students (2012), 147–49

 “When you choose to follow Christ, you choose to be changed. …

 “The Lord works from the inside out.
 The world works from the outside in.
 The world would take people out of the slums.
 Christ takes the slums out of people, and then they take themselves out of the slums.
 The world would mold men by changing their environment.
 Christ changes men, who then change their environment.
-The world would shape human behavior, but Christ can change human behavior. …
+The world would shape human behavior, but Christ can change human nature. …

 “Men [and women] changed for Christ will be captained by Christ.
 Like Paul they will be asking, ‘Lord, what wilt thou have me to do?’
 (Acts 9:6.) …